janschupke/nerdboard/README.md

 - Centralized manager for all API/data endpoint calls.
 - Handles retries, timeouts, caching, and background refresh.
 - Integrates with storageManager for local caching.
+- Supports both API and scraping-based data retrieval via `fetchAndMap` and the new `fetchAndParse` method.
+- Uses a `dataParser` registry for scraping-based tiles, ensuring type-safe, testable, and unified data flow.
 - All tile implementations use this service for data population.

 ### Local Storage (src/services/storageManager.ts)